Family Mediation is facilitated by either a

 The principles of Collaborative Practice are appropriate for other family law matters such as cohabitation and guardianship agreements.

-There are generally-recognized principles of mediation.
-The mediation process at Academy Family Law follows these principles and promotes active participation.
+There are generally recognized principles of mediation.
+The mediation process at Academy Family Mediation follows these principles and promotes active participation.
+These principles include:

 Mediation is a voluntary process in which parties approve to participate, as opposed to court trials that oblige parties to attend.

-A mediator should avoid any sort of favouritism or judgment towards one party and avoid any conduct that reveals partiality.
+A mediator should avoid any sort of favouritism or judgment towards one party.
 Mediation should be a balanced process in which parties are treated fairly and whose perspectives are respectfully integrated.

-The mediator is bound not to disclose any information s/he has become aware of during the mediation.
+The mediator is bound not to disclose any information they have become aware of during the mediation.
 Any exceptions to this rule should be made explicit to the parties.

 This is the key principle of Mediation and the one element that clearly distinguishes it from litigation.
 Parties have ownership of the process and the responsibility to find a mutually agreed solution.
-The role of the mediator is to foster dialogue and facilitate a voluntary resolution of a dispute, not to solve, suggest, or find solutions, and coerce parties into accepting anything they haven’t elaborated themselves.
-The mediator’s role is to facilitate the free exchange of ideas and never impose an agreement.
+The role of the mediator is to foster dialogue and facilitate a voluntary resolution of a dispute, not to solve, suggest, or find solutions, and coerce parties into accepting anything they haven’t built themselves.
+The mediator’s role is to facilitate the free exchange of ideas.

 Mediation should take place in a physically safe place.
 The mediator should create an environment where parties can freely talk and can trust the integrity of the mediator and the process.

-This aspect refers to all of the above and in particular to the mediator’s ability to be aware of his/her own judgments and assumptions so not to negatively affect the process.
+This aspect refers to all the above and to the mediator’s ability to be aware of their own judgments and assumptions so not to negatively impact the process.
 The mediator shouldn’t offer opinions on issues of merit or specific subject matter, rather encourage the parties to equip themselves with all the expert support they believe they will need to solve the conflict.
-A mediator should conduct the mediation fairly, diligently, with sensitivity, civility and respect.
+A mediator should conduct the mediation fairly, diligently, with sensitivity, civility, and respect.

 Education